Skip to main content

 The sales in July were around 1100 units and around 800 units in August.
 When forecasting the sales for the following month, it wouldn’t be unrealistic to expect to sell 1100 units again.
 By setting a confidence factor of 90, you are saying that you want to be more prepared for a sale of 1100 units.

 AGR is not trying to maintain 6 weeks of safety stock.
-Rather, it is taking into account the fact that the forecast might be wrong by up to 1.5 months of stock when ordering for roughly 5 months.
+Rather, it is taking into account that the forecast might be wrong by up to 1.5 months of stock when ordering for roughly 5 months.
 In other words, AGR forecasts sales of around 800 units a month but adds 280 units of safety stock to make up for the uncertainty in the forecast.

 High forecast uncertainty